Ode to Autumn Walking Retreats - Back for 2022!

 The retreat flows from my contemplative Christian faith.
 I've found that people of many different backgrounds have enjoyed and benefited from my work, but please be aware that it will contain Christian reflection!

-I'll send you further instructions upon booking, including how to donate, etc.
+I'll send you further instructions upon booking, including how to pay, etc.

 I hope you can join me!